 The result (in Figure 2) that the primary coding when compared to the key shows a mean error considerably above zero indicates that analysts quite substantially change their coding from their initial version in producing the key.
-Presumably, this results from the analyst finding errors or more-desirable ways of coding, and means that quality and consistency is improved in the final version.
+Presumably, this results from the analyst finding errors or moredesirable ways of coding, and means that quality and consistency is improved in the final version.
 (All differences claimed here are statistically significant-see Appendix for details).

 The result that the secondary coding when compared to the key shows a mean error that is substantially above that of the primary coding condition indicates that the analyst's original (primary) coding does in fact influence the key more strongly than does the secondary coding (produced by another analyst).
 At the same time, it is clear that the secondary coding does itself substantially influence the key, since the mean error for the secondary coding is substantially less than that for the "other" codings, which are not provided to the analyst making the key and thus have no influence on it.
 This provides good evidence that analysts are indeed making use of the information in the secondary coding to a substantial extent.
-This probably results in an improvement in both quality and consistency of the templates above what would be the case if only a single coder (even with repeated checking) was used, although the extent of this improvement is not clear.
+This probably resulted in an improvement in both quality and consistency of the templates above what would be the case if only a single coder (even with repeated checking) was used, although we do not have direct evidence of such improvement and the extent of its magnitude is not clear.